inesmartinsgit/inesmartinsgit.github.io/_posts/2026-01-25-pbi-oracle-troubleshoot.md

 </div>

-There is a time gap between 15:02 and 15:09 (while I was not using the Power BI desktop).
+There is a time gap between 15:02 and 15:09 (while I was not using the Power BI desktop). <br>
-Then at 15h09 the logs continue and, we see the data packet being sent: from the oracle documentation: NSPTDA is used with data packet types (se references below).
+Then at 15h09 the logs continue and, we see the data packet being sent: from the oracle documentation, NSPTDA is used with data packet types (se references below). <br>
-Since there was no encryption I could see the packet dump and then correlate with the timestamps and error The error codes afterwards are also explained in the Oracle documentation (se references below).
+Since there was no encryption I could see the packet dump and then correlate with the timestamps and error. <br>

-	Main TNS error: ns=12547
+The error codes are also explained in the Oracle documentation (see references below). <br>

-		TNS-12547
+- Error Stack Component: NS - Network Session (main and secondary layers)
-		TNS:lost contact - cause: Partner has unexpectedly gone away, usually during process startup.
+  - Main TNS error: ns=12547
-	Secondary error: ns2=12560;
+	- TNS-12547: TNS:lost contact - cause: Partner has unexpectedly gone away, usually during process startup.
-		TNS-12560
+  - Secondary error: ns2=12560;
-		TNS:protocol adapter error - cause: A generic protocol adapter error occurred.
+	- TNS-12560: TNS:protocol adapter error - cause: A generic protocol adapter error occurred.

-	Protocol adapter error: nt[0]=517
+- Error Stack Component: NT - Network Transport (main, secondary, and operating system layers)
-		TNS-00517
+  - Protocol adapter error: nt[0]=517
-		Lost contact - cause: Partner has unexpectedly gone away.
+	- TNS-00517: Lost contact - cause: Partner has unexpectedly gone away.

-	OS (windows) error code:  nt[1]=54
+  - OS (windows) error code:  nt[1]=54
-		An existing connection was forcibly closed by the remote host.
+	- An existing connection was forcibly closed by the remote host.

 <img width="768" height="211" alt="image" src="https://github.com/user-attachments/assets/62305484-3b72-49ef-a33f-8fb981eb4387" />